 The origin of the Jat community is enveloped in two debatable theories.
 It is said that the Jat people have descended from Indo-Scythian tribes who occupied the northern region of Pakistan and India from Central Asia.
 There is also an alternative hypothesis which traces the origin of the Jat community to the Indo-Aryans, based on the physical and linguistic semblance.
 Deva Samhita, the Hindu mythology, outlines the origin of Jat people to Shivas lock.
-The Jats also find their place in the mythological literature of the Mahabharata
+The Jats also find their place in the mythological literature of the Mahabharata.

-, that is, along the dried bed of river Saraswati.
+The history of the Jats is associated with the Vedic civilisation (4500 BC - 2500 BC) which developed along the bank of river Saraswati.
+Even today the Jats holds a prominent position in the regions of Haryana, Punjab and Rajasthan, that is, along the dried bed of river Saraswati.
 Up to the beginning of the thirteenth century the Jats were a compact tribe with strong community bonding of blood ties, common language and a common religion.
 But later, about one-third of them turned Muslims, one-fifth Sikhs and rest remained Hindus.
 Every Jat village was a small republic made up of people of kindred blood who were conscious of absolute equality between themselves.
 They were bold cultivators, accustomed to guide the ploughshare and wield the sword with equal ease, second to no other Indian race in sincerity or valour.
 The Varna system refers to the Jats as Kshatriyas or the warrior class.
 With the growth of Arya Samaj among the Jats, their social position got emphasised.
 The Jats were primarily agriculturist and led a moderately independent political life.
 Even during the Mughal period, no Jat kingdoms were founded with the exception of Bharatpur.
 The Jats of Mathura were the first to rebel against the Mughals because of economic discontentment and discrimination.

 Physically the Jats resemble the same ethnic group as the Rajputs, and represent a type, which is close to the traditional Aryan colonists of India.
 Their stature is usually tall, eyes are dark, complexion is fair, with plentiful of facial hair, a long head and a prominent nose.
 Character wise the Jats are endowed with great firmness, determined perseverance and an extremely practical bent of mind.
 Tribal ties are very strong among the Jats.
 Resentful of external interference and sensitive to autocracy the self -governing Jats have, from the beginning shown an instinctive attachment to democratic ways.
 The Jats displayed little enthusiasm in upholding the canons of orthodox religion and the rigid caste system.
 Their close contact with the soil and healthy outdoor life made them the most stalwart of the rural Indian races.

 Today, apart from their Indian settlements the Jats are scattered over U.S, U.K, Australia and Canada.
 The Green revolution brought significant changes in the lifestyle of the Jat people.
 Nuclear families replaced the traditional joint families.
 It also led to the betterment of agricultural production.
 Clothing and food habits have changed to a large extent among the Jats.
 The new generation prefers readymade clothes to the old dhotis.
 Television sets, cars and mobiles are now common in the villages and education is progressing rapidly.